GingerBreadSketchy/Sketchyold/README.md

 </p>
 </div>
 <p align="center">
-Project created by <a href="https://github.com/Fortunatusmokaya"> MOKAYA</a> This project is entirely  free and open
+Project created by <a href="https://github.com/Fortunatusmokaya"> MOKAYA FORTUNATUS</a> This project is entirely  free and open
     <br
        | © |
         owner |